 Laser Cutting Expertise for over 23 years!

 We purchased our first Mazak laser cutting machine in 1994.
 It was a 1000 watt laser with a maximum of 48 inch x 96 inch sheet capacity.
 As the first laser cutting job shop in Indiana, Noble Industries offered solutions for cutting sheet metal instead of punching or stamping a part.
-Today Noble Industries has 6 lasers and capacity to handle large production laser cutting and small jobs as well.
+Today Noble Industries has 7 lasers and capacity to handle large production laser cutting and small jobs as well.

-The proven efficiency with automatic load/unload cell made it an easy decision to go with another automated load/unload cell as growth continued in our laser cutting job shop.
-In July 2012 we add 2 additional Mazak 4000 watt 5' X 10' ft lasers.
-We added a Mazak FMS Tower and load/unload capability in late August.
-With our 6 Mazak lasers, Noble Industries is the largest laser cutting job shop in the Midwest.
+With our 7 Mazak lasers, Noble Industries is the largest laser cutting job shop in the Midwest.
 Our customers say that not only do we have capacity to meet their everchanging needs, our laser cut parts are the best parts in the business.
 Let us be your first choice for your laser cutting needs.

 This picture at the top of the page shows our Mazak 4000 Watt Space Gear laser cutting 3/8" A36 material with straight holes and the red spot is a countersunk hole still hot from the laser.
 These laser cut parts are Automotive Aftermarket Metal Brackets.
 We laser cut then form these metal parts on a press brake and powder coated.
 We ship 500 to 1,000 a week of this parts and approxiamtely 25,000 of 10 to 20 different parts for the Automotive and Industrial industries each week.

 Laser Cutting Sheet Metal Capabilities